How to Build a Successful eCommerce Business: 3 Strategies that Work

 1. Creating digital journeys that match consumer buying needs and engagement preferences.

-2. Leveraging the right technologies to support those journeys and enrich product databases.
+2. Leveraging the right technologies to enable great digital experiences and enrich product databases.

 Strategic Principle #1.
 Creating Digital Journeys that Match Consumer Buying Needs and Engagement Preferences